satyanarayan-rao/BEE-102-2025-Assignment/README.md

 Few notes for completing the assignment:

-1. All codes are to be written in Jupyter-Notebook or Jupyter-Lab.
+1. All codes are to be written in Jupyter-Notebook (.ipynb file).

+2. Notebook file should clealy state question number and good documentation.

+3. Only notebooks uploaded on Github will be graded.

 ## For CY students